iambetheliz/ovcaa/README.md

 4. Click import from the menu above.
 Select the database file located at 'db' folder (C:\xampp\htdocs\ovcaa\db)
 5. Click 'Go' to finish importing it
 6. Open your browser, type "http://localhost/ovcaa/administrator"

-Note: This site doesn't have any admin account installed yet.
-Add your email and then login through Google.
-Now you are signed in as an administrator.
-You can now add aditional users and upload documents on the system.